Art and Design

 Art & Design Learning Resources

-What is Art & Design?
+What is Art and Design?

 Art and design is the application of creativity, theory, skill and imagination, often in a visual form.
 Art and design in both primary and secondary schools cover a broad range of topics, from fine art, art textiles and art history, to art theory, graphic communication and three-dimensional design.
 Studying art, craft and design throughout school can encourage pupils to immerse themselves within artistic material and develop their own creativity.